Knafeh (Middle Eastern Pastry Dessert)

 Most cheeses in the Middle East have some degree of saltiness, which necessitates soaking.

-I donâ€™t have a big sweet tooth, I can go without dessert pretty easily.
+I donâ€™t have a big sweet tooth, and I can go without dessert pretty easily.

-Right?
 The perfect dessert!

 How to Make Knafeh

-Crushed pistachios are sprinkled on top.
+Sprinkle crushed pistachios on top.